 What does a public contributor do?
 How does the role work?

 You can find out what being a public contributor involves, what the board does (and where and how it meets) and how you’ll be compensated for your time in our public contributor role profile.
 You can download the role profile here.

 I am interesting in being a public contributor – what happens next?

 This is not a recruitment process but the start of a conversation.
 Initially we’re asking anyone interested to email Programme Manager, Nathalie Delaney: email@example.com.
 After contacting Nathalie we’ll send a simple form for your completion.

-Once we have your contact details and some basic information we will offer opportunities for informal discussion, and invite interested parties to a small group discussion (either virtually, or subject to government guidance face-to-face) – which is likely to be on the 10 September.
+Once we have your contact details and some basic information, we will offer opportunities for informal discussion, and invite interested parties to a small group discussion (either virtually, or subject to government guidance face-to-face).
+This is likely to be towards the end of September.

-So you can decide if this role is for you, we will also offer the opportunity to come to the 6 October Patient Safety Collaborative Board meeting (which will be held virtually) after which we can mutually decide if you would like to join the board.
+So you can decide if this role is for you, we will also offer the opportunity to come to the 6 October Patient Safety Collaborative Board meeting (to be held virtually), after which we can mutually decide if you would like to join the board.

 We’re hoping to offer public contributor roles to at least two people so together they reflect broad patient experiences and can support and learn from each other.

 If you have any questions, or would like to submit your interest in joining our board, please get in touch with Nathalie Delaney: firstname.lastname@example.org.